kaharez/sop/vol1/volume-i-04-iv-the-royal-court.md

 - **Keeper of the Privy Purse:** Administers the private finances of the Sovereign and Royal Household.

-Household Steward (where appointed):
+### Household Steward (where appointed)
 Oversees residence readiness, hosting arrangements, and interface with approved purveyors for events and receptions.

 ## 4. Royal Protocol

-- **Duties include:**
+### Duties include
 - Arranging audiences and ceremonial events.
 - Advising on dress, etiquette, and precedence.
 - Managing diplomatic receptions.